Time limit vol.1

 destination, Ukraine was just 12 day stay.
 I needed moving time from one

-my self.
+myself.
 I have to make some photo works even if I can spend just couple

-of days in each city.
+of days for each city.

 It's sounds like I'm unhappy with these shorten time limit.
 However I think